 Is there anything worse on a hot day than your air conditioner not cooling?
-As temperatures rise, you may notice your AC struggles to cool your home.
-Another common problem is when it's comfortable downstairs but hot upstairs.
+As temperatures rise, you may notice your air conditioning struggles to blow cold air.
+Another common problem is when it's comfortable downstairs but there’s nothing but hot air upstairs.
 It can be frustrating and stress-inducing.
-Read below to learn why an air conditioner stops cooling, which problems you can solve yourself, and when to call a professional.
+Read below to learn why an air conditioner stops cooling, which problems you can solve yourself, and when to call an air conditioning professional.

 Refrigerant is the key to cool air.
-It is what cools air before it enters your home.
+It is what cools air in the AC unit before it enters your home.
 A refill may be necessary due to low refrigerant levels.
 It may, however, have a leak.
 If there is a refrigerant leak, refilling it won't solve the problem.
-Therefore, a professional HVAC technician needs to take a closer look.
+Therefore, a professional air conditioner technician needs to take a closer look.

-A faulty coil may be due to small leaks.
+A faulty condenser coil may be due to small leaks.
 These leaks are called formicary tunneling corrosion and are caused by moisture and VOCs in the air.
-VOCs stands for volatile organic compounds.
-These are compounds which easily become a vapor or gas.
-VOCs exhaust when burning fuels as well as off-gas from products like adhesives, paint, new carpet and mattresses.
-Coils also freeze due to low refrigerant levels or an issue with the fan.
-The coil will not cool the air if frozen.
+VOC stands for volatile organic compounds.
+These are compounds that easily become vapor or gas.
+VOCs exhaust when burning fuels as well as off-gas from products like adhesives, paint, new carpet, and mattresses.
+Coils also freeze due to low refrigerant levels or an issue with the fan in the AC unit.
+The coil will not properly generate cold air if it’s frozen.

 Warm air may be due to a dirty air filter.
-Dirt and debris could be blocking airflow and hindering your AC’s performance.
+Dirt and debris could be blocking airflow through the air filter and air ducts, hindering your air conditioner’s performance.

-AC maintenance is crucial for the health and longevity of your system.
-Schedule a maintenance every six months to ensure your system is working properly.
+Air conditioner maintenance is crucial for the health and longevity of your system.
+Schedule maintenance every six months to ensure your system is working properly and keeping your home comfortable with cold air when you need it.
 One combined maintenance is included in our Silver or Gold Service Plans.
-Technicians often spot small, fixable problems before they become large, costly and more inconvenient.
+Technicians often spot small, fixable problems before they become large, costly, and more inconvenient.
 This ultimately saves you time and money in the long run.

 Has your air conditioner reached the end of its useful life?
 Air conditioners can last an average of 15 years with average use and regular preventive maintenance.
-If you're unsure of your AC unit's age or have recently moved into your home, schedule an inspection or a full tune up.
-Your HVAC technician is happy to share the age, the estimated energy efficiency and other details about your AC system with you.
+If you're unsure of your air conditioning unit's age or have recently moved into your home, schedule an inspection or a full tune up.
+Your HVAC technician is happy to share the age, the estimated energy efficiency, and other details about your AC system with you.

-If it has required multiple repairs within a short period of time and is inefficient, consider a new AC installation.
-Between finance options and energy-efficiency gains, you enjoy lower electric bills, a new AC warranty and greater comfort and safety.
+If it has required multiple repairs within a short period of time and is inefficient at blowing cool air, consider a new AC installation.
+Between finance options and energy-efficiency gains, you enjoy lower electric bills, a new AC warranty, and greater comfort and safety.

-A "smart" thermostat could significantly help and even save you extra money.
-Many alert you when the AC needs a filter change or to unusual performance, in an effort to prevent major AC repairs.
+A "smart" thermostat could significantly help generate cool air when you need it and even save you extra money.
+Many alert you when the AC needs a filter change or to unusual performance, in an effort to prevent major AC unit repairs.
 If you have a manual or even a basic programmable thermostat, we are happy to recommend an upgrade.

 Newer, modern Wi-Fi thermostats and "smart" thermostats communicate more effectively with your HVAC system for more accurate readings and air conditioner performance.
 With a Wi-Fi thermostat, adjust the temperature from anywhere you can get online - including the airport or the comfort of your bed.